sergiodxa/remix-utils/README.md

 This hook lets you access the data of any route in the current page.
 This can include child or parent routes.

-To use it, call `useRouteData` in your component and pass the route path as a string.
+To use it, call `useRouteData` in your component and pass the route ID as a string.
 As an example, if you had the following routes:

 ```
 routes/articles/$slug.tsx